-- Weekly welfare calls from the class teacher, welfare officer, a SENCO or a headteacher. - Access to online learning through Purple Mash, Lexia, Times Tables Rockstars, Mathletics and MyMaths. - Extensive use of Tapestry for children in EYFS to share activities completed at home. - Access to daily videos, recorded by one of the SENCo, posted on her YouTube Channel 'Miss Edmeades Supporting SEN'. - Access to weekly paper packs, that could be submitted for marking and written feedback - Support to liaise with specialist services during lockdown through the organising of Virtual meetings with CISS, Speech and Language Therapists, SENDAT Outreach, Dyslexia Outreach, Early Help and Family Services where securing specialist provision, alternative provision and performing EHC Needs Assessments virtually.
+- Weekly welfare calls from the class teacher, welfare officer, a SENCO or a headteacher. - Access to online learning through Purple Mash, Lexia, Times Tables Rockstars, Mathletics and MyMaths. - Access to daily videos, recorded by one of the SENCo, posted on her YouTube Channel 'Miss Edmeades Supporting SEN'. - Access to weekly paper packs, that could be submitted for marking and written feedback - Support to liaise with specialist services during lockdown through the organising of Virtual meetings with CISS, Speech and Language Therapists, SENDAT Outreach, Dyslexia Outreach, Early Help and Family Services where securing specialist provision, alternative provision and performing EHC Needs Assessments virtually.